thibaut-neoledge/azure-docs.fr-fr/articles/dns/dns-import-export.md

 <properties
-   pageTitle="Importer et exporter un fichier de zone de domaine vers Azure DNS avec l’interface CLI | Microsoft Azure" description="Apprenez à importer et exporter un fichier de zone DNS vers Azure DNS à l’aide de l’interface de ligne de commande Azure" services="dns" documentationCenter="na" authors="cherylmc" manager="carmonm" editor=""/>
+   pageTitle="Import and export a domain zone file to Azure DNS using CLI| Microsoft Azure" description="Learn how to import and export a DNS zone file to Azure DNS by using Azure CLI" services="dns" documentationCenter="na" authors="sdwheeler" manager="carmonm" editor=""/>